Introduction

 (v) At the hearing, the person in question should also be told in clear terms that the statement that is made shall not be a ‘confessional’ statement to the Magistrate but will have the status of a statement made to the police.

-(vi) The Magistrate shall consider all factors relating to the detention including the length of detention and the nature of interrogation.
+(vi) The Magistrate shall consider all factors relating to the detention, including the length of detention and the nature of interrogation.

 (vii) The actual recording of a Lie Detector Test shall be done in an independent agency (such as a hospital) and conducted in the presence of a lawyer.

-(viii) A full medical and factual narration of manner of the information received must be taken on record.
+(viii) A full medical and factual narration of the manner of the information received must be taken on record.

 General Requirements:

-(ii) The investigating officer is advised to requisition the services of a Polygraph Division only after making a thorough investigation and after collecting relevant documents including physical evidence, mobile call details, PM report, inquest report, injury report, age certificates, etc. In the absence of such details referred to above, it is extremely difficult for the examiner to formulate proper questions and unreveal inconsistencies in the statements of the subject.
+(ii) The investigating officer is advised to requisition the services of a Polygraph Division only after making a thorough investigation and after collecting relevant documents, including physical evidence, mobile call details, PM report, inquest report, injury report, age certificates, etc. In the absence of such details referred to above, it is extremely difficult for the examiner to formulate proper questions and reveal inconsistencies in the statements of the subject.

 (x) In case further session is required, the IO should make his/her arrangements to stay.
-The IO will also make necessary arrangements for security of the subjects.
+The IO will also make necessary arrangements for the security of the subjects.

-Drawback of Lie Detector Test
+The drawback of the Lie Detector Test

 Let’s have a look at what issues can happen while running this test.
 The alterations in physiological responses that have been measured:

-• The recorded changes in physiological reactions can also be triggered by worry, fear, uneasiness, bewilderment, or any other emotion.
+- The recorded changes in physiological reactions can also be triggered by worry, fear, uneasiness, bewilderment, or any other emotion.

-• If a person is depressed, insane, or hyperactive, the findings may be greatly affected, which would eventually hinder the purpose of doing this test.
+- If a person is depressed, insane, or hyperactive, the findings may be greatly affected, which would eventually hinder the purpose of doing this test.

-• A person purposefully seeks to induce varied physiological reactions to the question in order to mislead the examiner into marking the answer as true rather than false.
+- A person purposefully seeks to induce varied physiological reactions to the question in order to mislead the examiner into marking the answer as true rather than false.

 Discover more from Forensic's blog